 5 December, 2013

-Egg-less Slovak Paska Bread – Easter SpecialComments : 3 Posted in : Bread, Butter, Curds-Yogurt, Egg less, Maida, Milk, Sugar, Yeast on by : ArchanaPotdar Tags: Bread, Easter Special, Egg-less Slovak Paska Bread - Easter Special, Eggless Baking
+Egg-less Slovak Paska Bread – Easter SpecialComments : 3 Posted in : Bread, Butter, Curds-Yogurt, Egg free, Maida, Milk, Sugar, Yeast on by : ArchanaPotdar Tags: Bread, Easter Special, Egg-less Slovak Paska Bread - Easter Special, Eggless Baking

 For Baking eggless, which happens to be Gayatri’s baby where we adapt bakes to egg less bakes, this month we were to bake Slovak Paska Bread – Easter Special.